ek-testlab/MhfzAWSDeployment/README.md

 ### Prerequisites

-A S3 bucket with the server's binaries is required to be set up beforehand.
-You can use the following command after setting your desired region.
-* AWS cli
+An S3 bucket containing the server binaries must be created before deploying the infrastructure.
+After configuring your desired AWS region, you can create the bucket using the following AWS CLI command:
   ```sh
   aws s3 mb s3://YOUR-BUCKET-NAME --region $(aws configure get region)
   ```
-Before uploading the archive you need to rename it to 'MHFZbinaries.7z' Afterwards you can upload the archive containing the binaries to the bucket.
+Before uploading the archive, rename it to `MHFZbinaries.7z`.

-It is important that the chosen bucket name matches the bucket referenced in deploy.sh.
+The chosen bucket name must match the `MhfzDataBucketName` parameter provided when deploying the CloudFormation stack.

-Your final bucket structure should look as follows:
+Your current bucket structure should look like this:
   ```text
   YOUR-BUCKET-NAME/
   └── MHFZbinaries.7z